 The Context Menu allows you to quickly perform the following basic operations:

-5. If you want to see all categories that are available in Store Manager, go to Сategories section on the left side and press button- 'Expand/Collapse Tree'- in the categories' toolbar, and your store category tree will be displayed.
+5. If you want to see all categories that are available in Store Manager, go to Categories section on the left side and press the [Expand/Collapse Tree] button in the categories' toolbar, and your store category tree will be displayed.

-6. To rebuild category tree after bulk operation such as import, for example, check the option from the top toolbar:
+6. To rebuild category tree after bulk operation, such as import, for example, press the button from the top toolbar:

-7. You can Copy necessary categories with all products and subcategories with helping of the corresponding option from the categories section's menu.
+7. You can copy necessary categories with all products and subcategories with the corresponding button from the categories section's menu.

-When you press the button to copy, the next form with two variants appears:
+When you press the button to copy, the next form appears:

-Please check the most suitable conditions (one of them or both) and press 'OK' button to launch the copy process.
+Please check the most suitable conditions (one of them or both) and press the [OK] button to launch the copy process.

-8. To Paste the copied category(ies) select from the top or context menu button.
+8. To paste the copied category(ies) select the corresponding button from the top or context menu.

-The following form will appear which allows you to choose the location for copied data.
+The following form will appear.
+It allows you to choose the location for copied data.

 - Additionally, be sure all parent categories are active for all necessary Websites, Stores and Store Views (including Root catalogs).